-If you breeze in the newest macOS and install it to your lovely Mac computer, only to find that your Mac won't turn on or stuck on the loading bar after update, or it even stuck on grey, white or black screen.
+If you breeze in the newest macOS and install it to your lovely Mac computer, only to find that your Mac won't turn on or stuck on the loading bar after update, or even gets stuck on Mac grey or white screen.

 What a nuisance!
 It has to be fixed instantly because you probably are in need of this Mac.
-But before you go further to fix the not booting Mac, you are strongly advised to recover data from this unbootable Mac with iBoysoft Mac Data Recovery to avoid losing anything important.
+But before you go further to fix the not booting Mac, you are strongly advised to recover lost data from this unbootable Mac with iBoysoft Data Recovery for Mac to avoid losing anything important.

 After you get your files back, stay in calm and try the following solutions to fix this unbootable Mac.

-Solution 1: Check Mac hard drive with Disk Utility in Recovery Mode
+Solution 1: Check Mac hard drive with Disk Utility in macOS Recovery mode

 If your Mac can't boot past the Apple logo after installing macOS 10.15, you can check the startup disk in Disk Utility in case there is any disk error.

-Step 1: Reboot your Mac and immediately hold Command + R to boot into Recovery Mode.
+- 1. Reboot your Mac and immediately hold Command + R to boot into macOS Recovery mode.

-Solution 2: Downgrade macOS Catalina to macOS Mojave
+Solution 2: Uninstall macOS Catalina or downgrade it to macOS Mojave

 Step 1: Completely turn off your computer.

-Step 2: Restart your Mac and hold Command + R instantly to boot Mac into Recovery Mode.
+- 2. Restart your Mac and hold Command + R instantly to boot Mac into macOS Recovery Mode.

 6. macOS Catalina update is stuck/frozen